-The exact primary method of weight gain is to eat more calories than your body burns off.
-By providing the body with more calories, you can alter this balance and increase body mass.
-Weight training is of great importance in this context, which enables the body to absorb more nutrients from the food by increasing the level of certain hormones and increasing muscle mass.
+Weight training is of great importance in this context, enabling the body to absorb more nutrients from the food by increasing the level of certain hormones and muscle mass.

 The facts about building muscle

-To get a very effective workout, you must stimulate as many muscle fibers as possible, and machines do not do this.
-The main reason for this is a lack of stabilizer and synergist muscle development.
+To get a very effective workout, you must stimulate as many muscle fibers as possible; machines do not do this.
+The main reason is a lack of stabilizer and synergist muscle development.
 Stabilizer and synergist muscles are supporting muscles that assist the primary muscle in performing a complex lift.

 The results of weight training can vary from person to person and will usually depend on your consistency and commitment to your program.
 It would be best if you had the patience and motivation to build a powerful body with a consistent diet and exercise schedule.